 You should not feel anything other than the sensor and gel on your skin (which is often cold).
 If you are having a scan of your womb or pelvic area, you may have a full bladder that causes you a little discomfort.
 There will be a toilet nearby to empty your bladder once the scan is complete.

-Internal ultrasound scan
+Internal or transvaginal ultrasound scan